LVVignesh/gemini-rag-fastapi/README.md

 Production-grade Retrieval-Augmented Generation (RAG) backend built with FastAPI, FAISS (ANN), and Google Gemini — featuring hybrid retrieval, HNSW indexing, cross-encoder reranking, evaluation logging, and analytics.

-This repository demonstrates how modern AI backend systems are actually built in industry, not toy demos.
+This repository demonstrates how modern AI backend systems are actually built in industry.

 🚀 What This Project Is